fonghoujun/sa-takehome-project-python/README.md

-# Take home project
+# Stripe Integration Take-Home project
 This is a simple e-commerce application that a customer can use to purchase a book, but it's missing the payments functionality — your goal is to integrate Stripe to get this application running!

 # How does the solution work?
 The solution uses Flask as a lightweight web framework for python.
-It utilises web server libraries such as Werkzeug and WSGI in the backend.
+It utilises Flask's built-in server tools and and WSGI in the backend.
 It also allows us to use features such as:

 - Async / Await
 - An interactive debugger